Want to get a good job after college? Use these tips to jump-start your career!

 Step 1.
 Self Awareness

-The best place to start Career Development roadmap is by knowing yourself.
+The best place to start is by knowing yourself.
 It gives you a clear idea about your strengths & areas of improvement.
 Career assessments can help identify your skills, interests, values, or other traits.
 These are then matched to a broad list of careers.
 Assessments help you find careers that fit you best.
 These days there are some very effective Psychometric Tests available based on Five Factor Model (FFM) which have been found extremely reliable and useful in understanding yourself and your best career choices based your strengths and traits.

 What Can an Assessment Tell You?

 An assessment is like a mirror and can tell you what may not have really noticed about your personality traits.

 Take a career assessment to:

 Don’t wait until you are graduating to think about the workplace.
 If you haven’t already, research careers related to your specialisation.
 Do you know what jobs you will be qualified for when you graduate?
 To help plan your career path, conduct several informational interviews with people who work with or hire people in your desired career.
 Ask them if your degree program and extra-curricular experiences have prepared you for the requirements employers expect.